 However, this is not true.
 Most mid and even senior-level employees also feel the need for consistent motivation and appreciation as entry-level employees.

-Thus, by focusing only on the newer employees for employee recognition, organizations might demotivate their tenured and high-performing employees.
+Thus, organizations might demotivate their tenured and high-performing employees by focusing only on the newer employees for employee recognition.

-Organizations with recognition programs only for entry-level employees are likely to see negative impacts.
+Organizations with recognition programs that only apply to entry-level employees will likely experience negative impacts.

 The most common consequences are as follows: